plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 The Secretary of a Circle is responsible for scheduling ***"Governance Meetings"*** to enact the Circle’s Governance Process.
 The Circle's Facilitator is responsible for facilitating Governance Meetings in alignment with the rules herein.

 In addition to any regular Governance Meetings of the Circle, the Secretary must schedule special Governance Meetings promptly upon request of any Circle Member.
 The requester may further specify an intention for a special Governance Meeting and any limits on what the meeting may change.
-This may include focusing the meeting on a specific Tension, or limiting it to only modifying certain Roles.
+This may include focusing the meeting on a specific Tension, or limiting it to only modifying certain Rôles.
 In that case, the authority of that special Governance Meeting is constrained to only processing Proposals for the stated intent, and only making changes within the stated limits.

 #### 3.3.1 Attendance